loloopes/node_mongo/README.md

-#	First online CRUD API deployed by heroku with Atlas+MongoDB.
+#	First online CRUD REST API deployed by heroku with Atlas+MongoDB.

 Accessible to everyone.
 The application should be a sleep at first so expect a little delay at first. =)